Graciela Gonzalez Hernandez, MS, PhD

 Associate Professor of Informatics

-Dr. Gonzalez Hernandez is a recognized expert and leader in natural language processing (NLP) applied to bioinformatics, medical/clinical informatics, and public-health informatics.
+Dr. Gonzalez Hernandez is a recognized expert and leader in natural language processing (NLP) applied to bioinformatics, medical/clinical informatics, and public-health informatics, with more than 100 publications in this area.
 After 11 years at the Department of Biomedical Informatics at Arizona State University, she joined the University of Pennsylvania and established the Health Language Processing Lab within the Institute of Biomedical Informatics.
 Her recent work focuses on NLP applications for public-health monitoring and surveillance and is funded by R01 grants from the National Library of Medicine and the National Institute of Allergy and Infectious Diseases.

-Dr Gonzalez served as a member of the NIH BLIRC panel from 2008 to 2013.
+Dr Gonzalez Hernandez is currently a standing member of the NLM Board of Scientific Advisors, and of the NIH BDMA panel.
+She served as a member of the NIH BLIRC panel from 2008 to 2013.
 She is a regular reviewer for a number of prestigious journals and conferences, including PLoS One, PLoS Computational Biology, JAMIA and BMC Bioinformatics.
 Her prior funding also included funding under the Arizona Alzheimer's Disease Center, a P30 NIA Center, as director of the Data Core from 2008 to 2016.